 Many defects in castings are caused by the trapping of air at the melt/air interface as it flows into the casting cavity and breaks up.
 The lost foam casting process reduces defects by filling the casting cavity with a rigid foam that burns away when the melt contacts it.
 This keeps the melt from intact.
 FLOW-3D Cast‘s lost foam casting simulations provide engineers with the insight necessary to design filling process parameters, such as pour temperature and pressure, gate sizes and locations and foam properties.

 Simulating the solidification process aids in predicting and controlling defects such as segregation and micro- and macro-porosity which, in turn, affect the mechanical properties of the cast product.
-The image shown is from a simulation of the solidification of an aluminum V-6 engine block cast using the lost foam process.
-The figure shows the location of shrinkage porosity after solidification.
+The simulation below is of the solidification of an aluminum V-6 engine block cast using the lost foam process.
+The video shows the location of shrinkage porosity after solidification.